All Episodes

 I really do think that the decision has to be made by the people of Alabama.

-Uh I mean, this is the United States Senate, and it's not run by senators in Washington, it's run by the people in the states.
+I mean, this is the United States Senate, and it's not run by senators in Washington.

 We'll come back more with Jeff Lord.

-News Roundup Information Overload, Sarah Carter and Burgess Owen will check in in the next hour.
+Sarah Carter and Burgess Owen will check in in the next hour.

-Are you as surprised that you know I looked through these articles today and I'm looking at, you know, these are people on the left now saying, uh uh, we now have to revisit how we treated all these Clinton women and how we were part of the efforts to slander smear besmirch.
+Are you surprised that, you know, I looked through these articles today and I'm looking at, you know, these are people on the left now saying, uh-oh, we now have to revisit how we treated all these Clinton women and how we were part of the efforts to slander, smear, besmirch, which I think would, if they mean it, that would be great.

-I'm not sure every Democrat wants to do it, and it seems when it comes to all thing Clintons, it's circle the wagons at any cost.
+And it seems when it comes to all-thing Clintons, it's circle the wagons at any cost.

 Yeah, I was surprised.

-I mean, that the first one that I saw that surprised me was Chris Hayes over there at MSNBC.
+I mean, the first one that I saw that surprised me was Chris Hayes over there at MSNBC.

 Pretty amazing.